Alison Hammond: Career

 In 2014, Hammond participated in the ninth series of Celebrity MasterChef on BBC One.
 She also participated in the twelfth series of Strictly Come Dancing in 2014 on BBC One.
 She partnered with 11th series' champion Aljaž Škorjanec.
 They were voted off in the seventh week of competition and finished 10th.
-On 19 November 2015 it was announced she would compete in the annual Strictly Christmas Special.
+On 19 November 2015, it was announced she would compete in the annual Strictly Christmas Special.
 Hammond made her Hollywood debut in the animated film Hotel Transylvania 3: Summer Vacation (2018).
 In 2020, ITV announced a shake-up of This Morning presenters, with Hammond replacing Eamonn Holmes and Ruth Langsford on a Friday, presenting alongside Dermot O'Leary.
+Hammond and O'Leary have since taken on the other days after the respective resignations of Phillip Schofield and Holly Willoughby in the summer and autumn of 2023 as part of a rotation of hosts.

-In December 2020, Alison appeared as a celebrity guest on game show The Wheel on BBC One.

-Hammond hosted the 76th British Academy Film Awards with Richard E. Grant.
+In December 2020, Hammond appeared as a celebrity guest on game show The Wheel on BBC One.
+She also played the Countess in the Sainsbury's 2022 Christmas advert.
+Hammond then hosted the 76th British Academy Film Awards with Richard E. Grant.
 It was announced in March 2023 that Hammond would be the new co-host of The Great British Bake Off, replacing Matt Lucas.

-Advertising

-Hammond played The Countess in the Sainsbury's 2022 Christmas advert, starring alongside the voice of Stephen Fry.
-The advert was mainly used for advertising the brand's luxury range of products under the name 'Taste the Difference'.
-In the advert, Hammond chooses food for a festive feast, hosted by The Countess, while showcasing the brand's Christmas range.

-Personal life

-Hammond resides in Birmingham.
-She has one son, born in 2005.
+From April 2024 she has presented For the Love of Dogs, following the death of original presenter Paul O'Grady.